Great Yarmouth Hippodrome

+The Great Yarmouth Hippodrome is a circus building in Great Yarmouth, England that was built in 1903.
+Peter Jay bought the building in 1979, and the Jay family continue to produce Circus Spectaculars four times a year, with Jack Jay as ringmaster and producer and Ben Jay as manager.

 History

 The Hippodrome Circus in Great Yarmouth was built by the showman George Gilbert in 1903 and designed by architect Ralph Scott Cockrill.
 It is one of only two purpose-built permanent circuses in England still in operation, and one of only three in the world with a circus floor that sinks into a pool.

 It is a concrete construction with brick and terracotta facing.
 Its facade consists of three bays with two towers including Art Nouveau relief foliage patterns in the arched side panels.
 The main cornice has a frieze of carved owls.